manyducksco/borf/packages/data/README.md

 ### Validating objects

-Models can be used to validate plain objects to determine if the object data matches the model schema.
+Models can validate plain objects to determine if they match the model's schema.

 ```js
 const data = {